spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 The Virtual Node Groups Summary List displays the following columns:

 * ID: The identification code of the VNG.
 * Name: The user-defined name of the VNG.
-(If a VNG was defined without a time, it will appear in this column as Unnamed Virtual Node Group.)
+(If a VNG was defined without a name, it will appear in this column as Unnamed Virtual Node Group.)
-* Resource Allocation: Percent of defined resources (CPU, Memory, and GPU) currently used by the VNG.
+* Resource Allocation: Percent of defined resources (CPU, Memory, and GPU) currently running on nodes from this VNG.
 * Running Pods: Number of pods the VNG currently uses.
 * Nodes: Number of nodes the VNG currently uses.
 * Node Labels: Number of node labels the VNG uses.